-Setting up a blog might get you extremely excited and it’s easier to commit mistakes while trying rush things a bit.
-Making mistakes is fine as that helps you to learn but if you’re aware of some of the blunders that bloggers make in a hurry then you can concentrate on creating some incredible posts.
+Setting up a blog might get you extremely excited and it’s easier to commit mistakes while trying to rush things a bit.
+Making mistakes is fine as that helps you to learn but if you’re aware of some of the blunders that bloggers make in a hurry, then you can concentrate on creating some incredible posts.

 Instead of screwing up things, here is a list of 5 mistakes to avoid while blogging in 2017:

 Excitement can often get the better of you, especially when you are involved in something as creative as blogging.
 During the first few weeks, ideas might be bubbling in your mind and you might even publish on a regular basis.
 However, the day won’t be far when things will start slowing down and it eventually gets to a point where you will not be publishing for months.